dgerrells/advent-of-code/src/day10/readme.md

 ## Implementation

 I got to implementing everything and so far so good.
 First little test is being passed without the lambda part.
 I have not put in running an optional lambda yet but am going to commit with the first set of tests passing.

+Now, the lazy way of giving predicate support for this is to bring my helper functions into the scope of the caller which will have the optional predicate we can run.
+This just saves me one arg to keep track of during the run.
+I am going to try and keep it a bit cleaner by just passing the predicate as a func.

+One thing to note is that I am going to remove the need to terminate when our predicate returns true.
+Sure this would speed things up but I'd rather have the option of having many predicates we could run on dif steps.

+## A Bad Assumption

+So I had an incorrect assumption on how this worked.
+I thought that we did not need to process all value inputs first before we can start following the graph...turns out, we did.
+What this meant is that my fun little recursive add value is nuked.
+I looked over what I had and found that I basically could reuse most of my work and instead add a part to reduce a list of bots that have 2 values.
+We terminate when this is reduced to an empty array.

+1. Build graph structure from commands
+2. Store value get commands
+3. while there are bots with more than 2 chips
+   1. send low to low edge and high to high edge
+   2. run predicate (optional)
+4. Done

+I refactored and did this and it worked.
+Well my single test case passed.
+I try again having previously failed for submitting my solution and I see the little gold star.
+Awesome!
+As I look at this I can tell there are improvements that can be done and I do not like the test coverage I ended up with.
+My solution doesn't have a define correct function for inputs that have odd structures like adding 100 values to one bot.
+I am ok with this for now.

+Clean up some code and commit.
+Off to part 2.